turingschool/curriculum/tutorials/controllers/render_and_redirect.markdown

 end
 ```

 Then you begin adding security to your application.
-You've seen "guard clauses" used in Ruby code, where a `return` statement cuts a method off early due to bad parameters.
+You've seen "guard clauses" used in Ruby code, where a `return` statement cuts a method off early.
 You decide to imitate that here:

 ```ruby
 def destroy